docker-archive/classicswarm/docs/install-w-machine.md

 You use Docker Swarm to host and schedule a cluster of Docker containers.
 This section introduces you to Docker Swarm by teaching you how to create a swarm on your local machine using Docker Machine and VirtualBox.

-Remember, Docker Swarm is currently in BETA, so things are likely to change.
-We don't recommend you use it in production yet.

 ## Prerequisites

 Make sure your local system has VirtualBox installed.
 If you are using Mac OS X